awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## Error: ErrImagePull<a name="1-12-same-region"></a>

-If you have 1\.12 worker nodes deployed into a China region, you may see the following text in an error message in your `kubelet` logs:
+If you have 1\.12 worker nodes deployed into a China Region, you may see the following text in an error message in your `kubelet` logs:

 ```
 Failed: Failed to pull image "xxxxxx.dkr.ecr.region-code.amazonaws.com.cn"